davetrux/aa-gdg-code/README.md

-DevFest2013
+Ann Arbor GDG Nov 2013
 ===========

-Android Projects for my talk at Michigan Google Developers DevFest 2013
+Android Projects for my talk at Ann Arbor Google Developers Group in November 2013

 BadDroid is an example of how not to consume web services.